skills-dev-2/release-notes-and-changelogs/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Mastering Release Notes and Changelogs
+# Attaching GitHub Release notes and changelogs

 _Learn how to create professional release notes and maintain effective changelogs for your GitHub projects._